Chief of Staff of the United States Air Force: Appointment and rank

 The chief of staff is nominated for appointment by the president, for a four-year term of office, and must be confirmed via majority vote by the Senate.
-Any Air Force officer with the rank of brigadier general and above may be appointed as chief of staff, but prospective nominees are typically laterally promoted from other four-star assignments.
+Any Air Force officer with the rank of brigadier general and above may be appointed as chief of staff.
+Prospective nominees are typically laterally promoted from other four-star assignments.
 The chief can be reappointed to serve one additional term, but only during times of war or national emergency declared by Congress.

-To qualify for the position, the nominee must also have significant joint duty experience, and at least one full tour of duty in a joint duty assignment as a general officer unless the President waives this requirement.
+To qualify for the position, the nominee must have significant joint duty experience, and at least one full tour of duty in a joint duty assignment as a general officer, unless the President waives this requirement.
 By statute, the chief of staff is appointed as a four-star general without vacating his permanent rank.

 Special uniform cap

-The chief of staff is also authorized to wear a special service cap with clouds and lightning bolts around the band of the hat.
+The chief of staff is authorized to wear a special service cap with clouds and lightning bolts around the band of the hat.
 This cap is different from those worn by other general officers of the Air Force and it is for use by the Chief of Staff and Air Force officers serving as Chairman or Vice Chairman of the Joint Chiefs of Staff.

 List of chiefs of staff of the Air Force

 Prior to the creation of this position, General Henry H. Arnold was designated the first chief of the Army Air Forces and commanding general of the Army Air Forces during World War II.
 His successor, Carl A. Spaatz became the first chief of staff of the Air Force upon the establishment of the United States Air Force.

-Three chiefs of staff would go on to serve as chairman of the Joint Chiefs of Staff, namely Nathan F. Twining, George S. Brown and David C. Jones.
+Four chiefs of staff would go on to serve as chairman of the Joint Chiefs of Staff, namely Nathan F. Twining, George S. Brown, David C. Jones, and Charles Q. Brown Jr.